 Though most of the season will consist of conservation projects; these crews remain on-call and able to deploy should a flood, fire, hurricane, or other disasters occur.
 TxCC is both a state and federal resource during disasters, and leaders receive training in spontaneous volunteer management, donations management, and the Incident Command System.
 Common partners include FEMA and the Texas Department of Emergency Management.

 Conservation & Disaster Crew Leaders:

-Applications for our winter 2021 crews in Austin, Houston, and San Antonio are closed.
-Check back in the spring for fall 2021 opportunities!
+Applications for our 2021 crews in Houston are closed.
+Check back in the fall for 2022 opportunities!

 Trails Across Texas Crew: Based out of Austin, our Trails Across Texas (TAT) crew partners with Texas Parks and Wildlife (TPWD) to maintain and enhance the trail systems in Texas State Parks.
 These crews camp 10 days at a time and have 4 days off in between.
 Crews are funded by The Corporation for National and Community Service and TPWD.

 Austin: August 16, 2021 – July 22, 2022

 Trails Across Texas, Bastrop State Park Crew: This crew partners with Texas Parks & Wildlife at Bastrop State Park to rehabilitate trails destroyed in the Bastrop County Complex fire of 2011.
 Members will camp in the park Monday-Friday and complete projects including timber framing, carpentry, and bridge-building to reopen trails within the park that have been closed for nearly a decade.
 Applicants with previous carpentry or construction experience are encouraged to apply to lead this crew.

 Bastrop, TX (based out of our Austin, TX office)